Does Comprehensive Car Insurance Really Give Complete Protection? What to Know First

-No, full coverage car insurance isn’t about being covered in all circumstances.
-It provides greater cover than a standard third-party policy, but cover is still afforded as per the policy wording, chosen cover options, claim documents and insurer evaluation.
+No, comprehensive car insurance does not mean protection for every possible situation.
+It gives wider protection than a basic third-party policy, but the cover still works as per policy wording, selected add-ons, claim documents and insurer assessment.

 Does Comprehensive Insurance Mean Complete Protection